To see our Governor details and attendance statistics please see the link belwo.

-I enjoy every minute of my time as a co-opted governor at Ranvilles and it’s very gratifying to be able to support our children in their education and prepare them for the future.
+It’s very gratifying to be able to support the children in their education and prepare them for the future.

 Working in close partnership with committed governors is a real privilege.
 As Headteacher I am able to ensure that the school maximises opportunities to build on a wealth of professional expertise to ultimately benefit the children.
 I am a member of both the Resources and Curriculum committees and genuinely thrive working in partnership with all stakeholders to lead the school team as effectively as I can.